m110h/wxWidgetsOpenGL-examples/README.md

 ## Description

-A simple collection of examples that show how to use wxWidgets and OpenGL together.
+A simple collection of examples that shows how to use wxWidgets and OpenGL together.